spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/ceo/chief-of-staff-team/index.html.md

 It's [3 to 4 days long](/company/offsite/#schedule) with a CEO Skips meeting within the following days.
 There are [recurring discussion topics](/company/offsite/#recurring-discussion-topics) as well as a [discussion on content](/company/offsite/#content-choice) chosen by the CEO.

+In addition, the CoS to the CEO is responsible for preparing the CEO for offsites by:

+1. Finalizing the agenda to include CEO input
+1. Working with the CEO on what to cover in offsite introductions and closings
+1. Helping the CEO to prepare for sessions that the CEO will faciliate

 ## CEO Performance Evaluation

 In Q1 of a new fiscal year, the Chairperson of the Compensation Committee conducts the annual CEO Evaluation.
 The Chairperson meets with all members of GitLab's Board and E-Group for their feedback on the CEO's performance over the past Fiscal Year.
 The Chairperson meets with the CEO for their self-assessment at the beginning of the evaluation cycle.